Spain's Best Places You Should Visit

 The Plaza Mayor is a hug square located in central Madrid and is a popular meeting point for locals and visitors alike.
 Originally called the Plaza del Arrabal it later changed its name to Plaza Mayor and is a stones throw away from another famous square, namely the Puerta del Sol.

-The Plaza Mayor design has symmetrical and uniformed architectural style surrounded by 237 balconies, nine entrance ways, a bronze statue of King Phillip III and ornate gardens.
+The Plaza Mayor design has a symmetrical and uniformed architectural style surrounded by 237 balconies, nine entrance ways, a bronze statue of King Phillip III and ornate gardens.

 No visit to Madrid would not be complete without a trip to the Plaza Mayor where visitors are treated to a unique atmosphere, some great little eateries and some fine architecture.
 Not to be missed on your next trip to Spain’s capital.